TritonDataCenter/rfd/rfd/0152/README.md

 RFC 3046).
 This option provides the ability to configure a "circuit id".

 This circuit id will be configured to specify a rack identifier (noted above) which can be associated with NAPI network nictag.
-The nictag will then be passed as a parameter to NAPI along with the admin network pool UUID to provision a NIC for the booting CN.
+The nictag will then be passed as a parameter to NAPI along with the "admin" network pool UUID to provision a NIC for the booting CN.

 ```